-Welcome to Russell Street School
+Nau mai, haere mai.
+Welcome to Russell Street School!

-Tēnā koutou nga mātua.
+Tēnā koutou ngā mātua.
 Greetings to all parents.

-We are pleased to welcome you and your family to our great school.
-We have an innovative and highly motivated team of junior teachers.
-This year Carolyn, Bianca and I make up the Waka Huia (Treasure Box) new entrant team.
-Later in the year, a fourth teacher will join us.
-A limited number of new entrants can also start directly into Poutokomanawa, our Māori enhanced space.
-Fabian manages the transition of 5 years into this area of the school.
+We are pleased to welcome you and your whānau to our great school.
+We have an innovative and highly motivated team of junior teachers in our English medium and Māori immersion classrooms.
+Kate and Fabian manage the transition of 5 year olds into our school.

 Our aim is for your child’s start at school to be positive and exciting.
 We want them to feel a sense of belonging and feel safe and happy right from the start.
 We look forward to meeting you and hope you will take up some of the many opportunities to become involved in the school community.